 I have used mine very little but it is in my backpack just in case I need it.
 I have a headlamp that comes highly recommended by fellow hikers.
 My husband Ian also has a flashlight as well as his headlamp.

-What I do love is when I wear my headset in the dark it gives my environment a totally different feel.
-Such a joy to be in mother nature day or night.
+What I do love is when I wear my headset in the dark it gives my environment a different feel.
+Such a joy to be in Mother Nature day or night.

 ….The key to finding the perfect headlamp is knowing what features are important to you.
 Think about the activities you plan to use your headlamp for – will you be camping on weekend trips with friends?
 Trail running on dark forested routes?
 Waking up early to catch the sunrise on skis?